 A year-long programme of design activities 2018

-Town Planners is co-produced by VISUAL and Workhouse Union and funded through the Arts Council Engaging with Architecture Strand.
+In the autumn season, artist Ruth Lyons will develop a project exploring natural habitats and shelter within the townscape of arlow informed by the Youth Manifesto and the knowledge of Carlow Beekeepers Association.
+Town Planners is co-produced by VISUAOL Carlow and Workhouse Union and funded through the Arts Council Engaging with Architecture Strand.

 Town Planners: People, Place and Participation

 Bringing together inspiring examples of creativity, civic engagement and place-making in urban and rural planning and design, this conference looks at how

 communities, local authorities and agencies can work collaboratively to create vibrant shared spaces and civic infrastructure.

 Speakers include Arts Action Group, Take A Part Carlow; Je Ahn, Studio Weave (UK); Michelle Browne, Artist; Kaethe Burt-O’Dea, Bí URBAN; Shem Caulfield,